tkambler/docker-dev/README.md

       post-up:
         - ["knex", "migrate:latest"]
         - ["knex", "seed:run"]
+hostnames:
+  - app.site
 ```

+The various options that this file supports are outlined below.

+#### repositories

+An array of Git repositories.
+When our development environment is launched via the `docker-dev up` command, any repositories that are defined here will first be cloned before any other steps occur.

+#### services

 Within our `docker-dev.yml` file, we define services that correspond with those found in `docker-compose.yml`.
-The service options that are available to us within `docker-dev.yml` are outlined below.
+For each service, we can define a number of options:

 *export*

 Each entry within this list maps a file or folder that is located within our project's image to a location on our host's local filesystem. **After** our service's image has been built, but **before** its corresponding container is started, these files will be copied **from** the image **to** the host.
 This is important, in that it allows us to build this service's dependencies within the appropriate runtime environment.

 In this example, our image's `/opt/app/node_modules` folder is mapped to `~/workspace/app/node_modules` on our host.

+*host-scripts.post-up*

+An array of scripts to be executed on the host immediately after this service is brought on-line.

+*service-scripts.post-up*

+An array of scripts to be executed _within the container_ immediately after this service is brought on-line.

+#### hostnames

+An array of hostnames.
+When our development environment is launched via the `docker-dev up` command, the host's `hosts` file will be updated such that each of the hostnames defined here map to the loopback address of `127.0.0.1`.

 ## Commands